ajthr/flask-boilerplate/README.md

 -   Custom commands for ease of use
     -   make - Adds a migrations folder to the application.
-    -   migrate - Generates and Applies migration to the database.
+    -   migrate - Generates and Applies migration to the database after database is ready to accept connections.
     -   test - Run tests for the application.
     -   create-app - Create an app with a predefined structure.
     -   deploy - Run app with gunicorn